Theta-term in Russian Doll Model: phase structure, quantum metric and BPS multifractality: RDM, vortex strings and BPS fractality in SQCD.

 The explicit relation between XXX and the rational RS model is as follows.
 We define the transfer matrix of the inhomogeneous GL(n) XXX spin chain at N sites depending on the formal spectral parameter which serves the generation function for the non-local Hamiltonians $H^{XXX}_j$.

 where V is the GL(n) twist matrix $V=diag(V_1,\dots,V_n)$.
-The eigenvalues of $H^{XXX}_j$ depend on inhomogeneities $x_i$ and on the solution of the system of the BA equation which are nested in generic case
+The eigenvalues of $H^{XXX}_j$ depend on the inhomogeneities $x_i$ and on the solution of the system of the BA equation, which are nested in the generic case

 where $N_a$ denotes the number of Bethe roots at the a-th level of the nested BA.
 There is no nesting for the GL(2) case we are working with.

 In the dual rational RS model, we define the Lax matrix

 which yields the RS Hamiltonian, which is